dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

    Shows all frames in the thread being debugged.

 All visible frames
-   Shows all the frames in the thread that are part of the module’s context, in this case the reversi module’s context, which includes calls to any functions imported from other modules.
+   Shows all the frames in the thread that are part of the module's context, in this case the reversi module's context, which includes calls to any functions imported from other modules.

 All local frames